 Photographs of a Pfund color grader are shown on this blog:

-The Pfund color grader is no longer made.
-It was formerly manufactured by the Koehler Instrument Co. of Bohemia, NY.
+A Pfund color grader was formerly manufactured by the Koehler Instrument Co. of Bohemia, NY.
 They apparently currently manufacture a sophisticated electronic instrument for measuring the color of honey, but we have not been able to find a model number.
 Their web site:

-Hanna Instruments manufactures the battery-operated HI83221 Honey Color Analyzer, which reads directly in mm Pfund (± 2 mm at 80mm), roughly 400USD.
+Hanna Instruments makes the battery-operated HI96785 Honey Color Analyzer, which reads directly in mm Pfund (± 2 mm at 80mm), roughly 330USD.

 Alternatively, products are available that rely on visually comparing the color of honey in a standardized cup with printed color samples, like the color chips in a paint store: